AElfProject/AElf/docs/resources/smart-contract-apis/association.md

   - **to address**: the address of the contract to call after release.
   - **expiration**: the date at which this proposal will expire.
   - **organization address**: the address of the organization.
-  - **proposal_description_url**: the url is used for describing the proposal.
+  - **proposal_description_url**: the url is used for proposal describing.
+  - **token**: the token is for proposal id generation and proposal id can be calculated before proposing.
 - **origin proposer**: the actor that trigger the call.
-- **proposal id feedback method**: the feedback method, called by inline transaction after creating the proposal.

 ## **ClearProposal**